-To start of any SEO campaign on the right footing, you need to determine the elements that keep your client’s website from ranking.
+To start off any white label SEO campaign on the right footing, you need to determine the elements that keep your client’s website from ranking.
 This is exactly what SEO site audits do.
 And in the second Partner Bootcamp webinar I ran you through each of the five components of an SEO Site Audit, so you can use it to win new clients, recommend the right solutions, and begin a successful SEO campaign.

 SEO Site Audits: The Basics